 The third most significant advance in the history of the written word is the digital tech revolution that is seeing publishing power swing back towards the individual writer and storyteller.

 The bard spoke to the people who lived within walking radius.
-Now, for the first time, the author has a chance to speak to a global readership.
+Now, for the first time, the author communicates in text and audio to a global readership, directly.

 Self-publishing 1.0: Desktop (DTP) and Print-on-Demand (POD)